mahesh-singh/writing/short-notes.md

 To access the value stored at the memory address pointed to by a pointer, you can use the dereference operator *:
 ```
 fmt.Println(*ptr) // Prints the value stored at the memory address 'ptr' points to (in this case, 42)

+Derefrencing pointer: Give us access to the value that pointer point to. * is used to “dereference” pointer variables.
 ```

 Use & to get the memory address of a variable and assign it to a pointer